You’re working on your health and physique, but every glance in the mirror has you questioning – “WHY are my arms so skinny?”

 Your scrawny arms will thank you.

-9. Not Controlling the Eccentric Phase Well
+9. Not Controlling The Eccentric Phase Well

 Your muscles don't just contract and lift the weights.